-The Review Ombuds Committee shall consist of six members of the School Assembly who have tenure or continuing status, excluding the School Director and Associate Directors.
-Three members of the Review Ombuds Committee are elected each April, in an election held after the PBC election; members serve a two-year term.
+The Review Committee shall consist of six members of the School Assembly who have tenure or continuing status.
+Three members of the Review Committee are elected each April, in an election held after the PBC election; members serve a two-year term.
 A candidate is not eligible if known to be on leave during the first year of the term.